 (Note: make sure clicking the Apply button when each tab's fields are filled out)

 Description - This is a good field to use to enter a useful description for this lobby.
 It is recommended to use a short description to accommodate text display concerns in your app.

 Filter Script - Attach a cloud code script for filtering the players who can join this lobby.
-You can set the player's skill rating or attribute as filter conditions in your script, if the script returns false, the play will not able to join.
+You can set the player's skill rating or attribute as filter conditions in your script, if the script returns false, the player will not able to join.
 Check this link for how to set a lobby filter script.

 Server - Use this drop-menu to select the server to associate with.
 The drop-menu will list all the custom servers which you defined from My Servers page.
 Once the lobby conditions are met, this server will be spun up.

-Team Code - Use this field to define an identifier for a team, the team code will be referenced when players joining this lobby, you can define multiple teams for one lobby.
+Team Code - Use this field to define an identifier for a team, the team code will be referenced when players join this lobby, you can define multiple teams for one lobby.

 Min Players - Set the minimum number of players for this team.
 Room experiences will not start if not satisfying this number.